 - 1. Students must complete a vehicle registration form in order to legally maintain a vehicle on campus. - 2.
-The forms must be completed and approved prior to bringing the vehicle on campus. - 3.
-A parental affidavit of compliance must be on file in the school office. - 4.
-The school district reserves the right to not approve registration forms at the discretion of the superintendent or his/her designee. - 5.
-Only licensed drivers may maintain a vehicle on campus. - 6.
-A copy of the student's license must be submitted with the vehicle registration form. - 7.
+The forms must be completed, signed by the parent/legal guardian and approved by the principal prior to bringing the vehicle on campus. - 3.
+The school district reserves the right to deny vehicle registration forms at the discretion of the superintendent or designee. - 4.
+Only licensed drivers may maintain a vehicle on campus. - 5.
+A copy of the student's license must be submitted with the vehicle registration form. - 6.
 Students must provide proof of insurance.